Burch531/Homework2_CSS_Bootstrap/README.md

 # Homework2_CSS_Bootstrap
 Responsive Website with CSS and Bootstrap

-This website has 3 parts the first about me is about my eperience.
+This website has 3 parts the first about me is about my experience.
 Next is the portfolio that contains work I have completed as well as techincal skills.
 Lastly is the contact page where users may submit info to contact me.

 Link to deployed site - https://burch531.github.io/Homework2_CSS_Bootstrap/